-The preparation of this report could not have been accomplished without the efficient and dedicated efforts of the staff of the Finance and Administration Department, and the support of the Executive Department and the personnel of the professional accounting firm of Broussard & Company, Certified Public Accountants.
-Special recognition is given to the port finance and accounting staff, for their extraordinary efforts and professionalism in maintaining and preserving the Port's financial department and records throughout the year and the design and preparation of the 2016 Comprehensive Annual Financial Report.
+The preparation of this report could not have been accomplished without the efficient and dedicated efforts of the staff of the Finance and Administration Department, and the support of the Executive Department and the personnel of the professional accounting firm of Ericksen Krentel, LLP, Certified Public Accountants.
+Special recognition is given to the port executive, finance and accounting staff, for their extraordinary efforts and professionalism in maintaining and preserving the Port's financial department and records throughout the year and the design and preparation of the 2017 Comprehensive Annual Financial Report.